Spring Break: Patagonia with Kids

 Our second day Filipe met us again at 9:00am and this time we drove an hour and 15 minutes into the park for a hike to the Salto Grande waterfall and then through the park to Lake Nordenskjold at the base of the towers.
 We all loved this walk, and it was fine for little legs.
 The kids thought it was particularly interesting to walk past hundreds of trees burned in the 2011 wildfires.
 The views were amazing the entire hike, including at the end of the trail where we took a break and had some chocolate that Filipe brought with him.
 Probably my favorite of the four excursions we did.

-Theoretically this is a great hike, walking through prime puma hunting ground up to a cave with ancient paintings.
+Theoretically, this is a great hike to do on a trip to Patagonia, walking through prime puma hunting ground up to a cave with ancient paintings.
 Other guests loved the hike, with several people telling us that they got up close to pumas (highly dangerous to guanacos but not to people).
 We may have loved the hike if it wasn’t raining the entire time.
 And if we didn’t leave our rain pants in the room, after not needing them for our previous three excursions.
 And if we saw pumas.
 And if our kids’ legs weren’t still a little tired from the long morning hike.
 My nine-year-old son actually says that this was his favorite excursion since much of the walk wasn’t on worn trails and he liked the cave, but the rest of us were soaking/tired at the end.

 Thoughts on Hotel Tierra Patagonia